Apple doubles down on China as rivals pull ahead

 Apple's China revenues have stalled, falling for a fifth straight quarter in January-March, when sales grew in every other region.
 China recently slipped to Apple's third-largest market, as consumers have switched to newer domestic offerings.
 The buzz around new launches has also cooled since the iPhone 6 in 2014.

-When it unveils quarterly earnings later on Tuesday, Apple is likely to report another dip in China smartphone sales.
+When it unveiled quarterly earnings on Tuesday, revenue from the Greater China region fell 9.5 percent to $8 billion.
 Its once coveted iPhone has slipped into fifth position behind offerings from local rivals Huawei [HWT.UL], Oppo, Vivo and Xiaomi [XTC.UL], analysts said.

 The iPhone's share of China's smartphone shipments fell to 9 percent in January-June, from a peak of 14 percent in 2015, according to consultancy Counterpoint.